kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson1_Writing_Queries_with_UNION_Operator.md

     'High' AS SeverityLevel,
     'Customer service and follow-up communications compromised' AS BusinessImpact FROM Customers c
-WHERE (c.WorkEmail IS NULL OR c.WorkEmail = '' OR c.ContactName IS NULL)
+WHERE (c.WorkEmail IS NULL OR c.WorkEmail = '' OR CONCAT(c.ContactFirstName, ' ', c.ContactLastName) IS NULL)
   AND c.IsActive = 1

 UNION ALL